Alaska Daily

-Alaska Daily is an American drama television series created by Tom McCarthy for ABC, starring Hilary Swank as a journalist seeking a fresh start in Anchorage, Alaska.
-It premiered on October 6, 2022.
+Alaska Daily is an American crime drama television series created by Tom McCarthy for ABC, starring Hilary Swank as a journalist seeking a fresh start in Anchorage, Alaska.
+It premiered on October 6, 2022 and ended on March 30, 2023.
+In May 2023, the series was officially announced canceled.
+The series was completely removed from Hulu's streaming selection menu on July 1, 2023.

 Synopsis

-Eileen (Hilary Swank) is a journalist from New York who moves to Alaska for a clean start and who looks for redemption both personally and professionally after joining a daily metro newspaper in Anchorage.
-In the City of Anchorage, she works with another colleague at the newspaper, Roz Friendly, to complete and release reports on the missing and murdered Indigenous women crisis in the state of Alaska.
+Eileen is a New York journalist who moves to Alaska for a clean start and who looks for redemption both personally and professionally after joining a daily metro newspaper in Anchorage.
+In Anchorage, she works with Roz Friendly, to complete and release reports on the missing and murdered Indigenous women crisis in Alaska.